CarlosCraviotto/curli-core/README.md

 # curli-core
-The core for a library to handle modules on the top of Express and build a complete custom framework
+The core for a library to handle modules on the top of Express and build a complete custom framework.

 [![Build Status](https://travis-ci.org/CarlosCraviotto/curli-core.svg?branch=master)](https://travis-ci.com/github/CarlosCraviotto/curli-core)